The Logic a Child Builds When No One Protects Them

 The alternative to this belief is much harder to accept and sit with: that the failure to protect them had nothing to do with their worth or their behavior.
 It’s harder because, there's no fixing that.
 No behavior to correct and nothing to earn.
 Just grief, with no clear way for resolution.

-In adulthood, this early adaptation shows up again in relationships.
-It looks like reflexive self-blame, scanning your own behavior for what you did wrong before you even look at the full picture of what happened.
 The work in session is rarely about convincing someone to stop blaming themselves.
 It's about creating space to grieve what was actually true - that they needed protection as a child and didn't receive it, and that fact stands independent of anything they did or didn't do.

 If this pattern feels familiar, it may be worth exploring in individual work.